buddh4/lyvely/packages/docs/docs/dev/ui/styles.md

 ### Including Dependent Tailwind Selectors

-To ensure that our consuming module or application includes dependent tailwind selectors, you must add the `tailwind.txt` file to the `tailwind.config.cjs` file of the consuming module or application, as shown below:
+To ensure that our consuming module or application includes all dependent tailwind selectors used by dependent modules, you must add the `tailwind.txt` file to the `tailwind.config.cjs` file of the consuming module or application, as shown below:

 ```javascript title=tailwind.config.cjs
 const baseConfig = require('@lyvely/devtools/tailwind/tailwind.config');